Johanan528/SIR/README.md

-# One-shot Affordance Detection
+# Self-Paced Imbalance Rectification for Class Incremental Learning

-PyTorch implementation of our one-shot affordance detection models.
+PyTorch implementation of our Self-Paced Imbalance Rectification for Class Incremental Learning.
 This repository contains PyTorch evaluation code, training code and pretrained models.

 ## 📋 Table of content
  1. [📎 Paper Link](#1)